uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 SUSE Manager can check and notify the user if an update for the cluster is present by triggering `skuba cluster upgrade plan` on the Management Node (using Salt) and check if a new output is available in a cron fashion (e.g. Taskomatic job).

-SUSE Manager will then interface with the Management node and upgrade every master in the cluster first:
+SUSE Manager will then interface with the Management node and upgrade every control plane in the cluster first:

-`skuba node upgrade apply --target <master-node-ip> --user <user> --sudo`
+`skuba node upgrade apply --target <control-plane-node-ip> --user <user> --sudo`

 and then every worker:

-`skuba node upgrade apply --target <master-node-ip> --user <user> --sudo`
+`skuba node upgrade apply --target <worker-node-ip> --user <user> --sudo`

 This can be done by supplying the command to the Management Node via Salt.